Stock market today: Wall Street drops as its September slump gets even worse

-NEW YORK (AP) — Wall Street's September swoon is worsening Tuesday, and U.S. stocks are falling toward their lowest level since June.
+NEW YORK (AP) — Wall Street's September swoon is accelerating, and U.S. stocks are falling sharply Tuesday to their lowest levels since June.

-Treasury yields were holding near their highest levels since 2007 following a mixed batch of reports on the economy.
-The yield on the 10-year Treasury was holding at 4.54%.
+Treasury yields were near their highest levels since 2007 following a mixed batch of reports on the economy.
+The yield on the 10-year Treasury rose to 4.55% from 4.54% late Monday.

 One report showed confidence among consumers was weaker than economists expected.
 That's concerning because strong spending by U.S. households has been a bulwark keeping the economy out of a long-predicted recession.